Professional Development Learning

 How does AITD’s Mentoring Program Work?

-The commencement event will be in late March/early April and will mark the beginning of the mentoring relationships, mentors and mentees will meet at least monthly, for an hour, over 6 months, concluding in October 2016.
-A closing event will be held in November 2016 to celebrate and evaluate the program.
+The mentoring program will commence in late March/early April with a webinar which will mark the beginning of the mentoring relationships.
+Mentors and mentees will meet at least monthly, for an hour, over 7 months, concluding in October 2017.
+A event will be held in November 2017 to celebrate and conclude the program.

 The format of the mentoring meetings and other contact will be agreed between the participants - email, face-to-face, social media, phone, Skype.
 A mid-program survey will be sent out in July to see how things are moving as well as monthly emails.
-At the end of the program participants will be asked to submit to AITD an e-portfolio in written, visual or multimedia format.
+At the end of the program participants will be required to submit to AITD a reflection on the program in written, visual or multimedia format which they will also present at the closing event in their State.

 I'm interested.
 What do I do next?

-Applications are now open for mentors and mentees for the 2016 program.
-The closing date for applications is 31 January 2016.
+Applications are now open for mentors and mentees.
+Closing date for applications is 31 January 2017.

 Apply online at the following links: